don-thomas/ros_adeept_mars_rover/README.md

 ### Future Updates
 - Using the Right Analog Stick to change the position of the camera.
 - Obstacle Detection and Identification of Objects using Deep Learning.
-Might use an edge product if i buy one :) so i could offload my inference.
+Might use an edge product or cloud so i could offload my inference.
 - V-Slam using the RGB Camera and possible integration with Ultrasonic Sensor.
 - Tele-operation controls using a client keyboard.